raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 Realm configurations are stored as full exports in `realm-configs/`:

 - `realm-export.dev-local.json` is shared by `local` and `dev` and includes both hosted dev frontend URLs and localhost/`127.0.0.1`.
-- `realm-export.staging.json` allows only the hosted staging frontends.
+- `realm-export.staging.json` allows the hosted staging frontends and the admin client's Django-hosted `/admin-auth/*` callbacks.
-- `realm-export.prod.json` allows only the production frontend.
+- `realm-export.prod.json` allows the production frontend and the admin client's Django-hosted `/admin-auth/*` callback.

 ### Groups